Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: Our benchmark

 \section{Our benchmark}

-We have designed a benchmark for evaluating the quality of end-to-end TE methods.
-Our benchmark is based on three datasets of scientific documents typeset in PDF.
-Each of which contains: \textbf{as input}, document pages (both as PDF files and as individual rasterized images) with coordinates of each word appearing within the page (such coordinates can be obtained by standard PDF or image analysis libraries such as PDFAlto and PDFMiner\footnote{\url{https://github.com/kermitt2/pdfalto}, \url{https://github.com/pdfminer/pdfminer.six}}); \textbf{as output}, every table identified within each page with bounding box coordinates, as well as content and structure formatted as HTML markup.
+Our benchmark for evaluating the quality of end-to-end TE methods is based on four datasets of \emph{scientific} text-based PDF documents.
+These are structured documents primarily used in academic, research, or technical fields.
+Their tables vary widely in design (depending on the publisher), and domain, e.g., biomedical, mathematical, physical, geological, governmental (administrative), etc. Each dataset contains: \textbf{as input}, document pages (both as PDF files and as individual rasterized images) with coordinates of each word appearing within the page (such coordinates can be obtained by standard PDF or image analysis libraries such as PDFAlto and PDFMiner\footnote{\url{https://github.com/kermitt2/pdfalto}, \url{https://github.com/pdfminer/pdfminer.six}}); \textbf{as output}, every table identified within each page with bounding box coordinates, as well as the table content and structure formatted as HTML markup. \autoref{tab:datasets} shows dataset statistics with novel contributions in bold.
+We use the PDF metadata, extracted via \verb|pdfinfo|, to classify document types.
+For ICDAR-2013, we only have access to processed PDFs (documents with deleted pages), which prevents inference of the document type.

-First, we used a subset of the largest prior TD/TSR dataset (PubTables-1M), enriched with additional information (see below).
-However, this dataset \textbf{lacks diversity}, as most tables share similar templates and appearance.
-To address this, we generated a \textbf{heterogeneous dataset of equivalent size} (``Table-arXiv''), and manually built a \textbf{domain-specific} one (``Table-BRGM'') from geological scientific reports.
-Its interest is that \emph{its layout significantly differs from the others}, mainly because these were mostly produced with a Word processing software rather than a typsetting system such as \LaTeX. \autoref{tab:datasets} shows dataset statistics; we detail them next.

-\paragraph*{PubTables-Test} PubTables-1M is a dataset of 1M tables from scientific articles in PubMed Central Open Access~\cite{pcoa}.
-We used the raw test dataset of PubTables for evaluation, and additionally retrieved PDF files from PubMed from which images from the dataset were taken.
-Since not all PDFs were available in PubMed, we used a subset of the initial dataset composed of papers with valid PDF files and that could be matched to the individual images.
-As the original dataset only contains table structure coordinates but not structured table content, we generated ground truth tables as HTML markup.
-All documents come from the biomedical domain and tend to be fairly homogeneous in the way tables are typeset; based on PDF metadata, most documents were produced using professional publishing systems such as Adobe Indesign.
+\paragraph{PubTables-Test} First, we used a subset of the largest prior TD/TSR test dataset, PubTables-1M, from scientific biomedical articles in PubMed Central Open Access~\cite{pcoa}, enriched with the PDF files and ground truth tables as HTML markup.
+The documents tend to be fairly homogeneous in the way tables are typeset; the PDF metadata indicates that most documents were produced using professional publishing systems such as Adobe InDesign.